Post

 Extracting XWorm

 Using a dynamic approach, we can debug this DLL using dnSpy to extract the downloaded payload, where we use PowerShell as our debugger host process.
-Within our PowerShell process, we can load the assembly into memory and invoke functionality from the malware directly within the command line.
-This is a debugging trick I learned from a video by MalwareAnalysisForHedgehogs3 which I found posted in the OALabs malware reverse engineering Discord channel4.
+By loading the assembly into our PowerShell process, we can invoke methods from the downloader directly within the command line.
+This is a debugging trick I learned through a video by MalwareAnalysisForHedgehogs2 that I found in the OALabs malware reverse engineering Discord channel3.

 1